Skip to content

 10.2 EtherNet/IP

 The previous chapter covered PROFINET, the dominant Industrial Ethernet protocol in Europe.
 In North America, the equivalent is EtherNet/IP.
-Both solve the same problem (real-time I/O over Ethernet) but take fundamentally different approaches to transport.
+Both protocols solve the same requirement (real-time I/O over Ethernet) but take fundamentally different approaches to transport.

 Rockwell Automation needed an Industrial Ethernet protocol that worked with standard IP infrastructure.
-PROFINET RT bypasses IP, which means it cannot cross routers.
+PROFINET RT bypasses IP.
+PROFINET RT traffic is therefore non-routable.
 EtherNet/IP uses standard TCP and UDP, making I/O traffic routable across IP networks.
 ODVA (Open DeviceNet Vendors Association) manages the specification.
-The IEC standardizes it as IEC 61158 Type 2.
+The IEC standardizes EtherNet/IP as IEC 61158 Type 2.

-EtherNet/IP is built on CIP (Common Industrial Protocol), the same application layer used by DeviceNet and ControlNet.
+EtherNet/IP is built on CIP (Common Industrial Protocol).
+CIP is the same application layer used by DeviceNet and ControlNet.
 CIP defines the object model, services, and data types.
 EtherNet/IP transports CIP over standard TCP/IP and UDP/IP.

-An EDS (Electronic Data Sheet) describes an EtherNet/IP device’s capabilities and parameters, similar to PROFINET’s GSDML.
+An EDS (Electronic Data Sheet) describes an EtherNet/IP device’s capabilities and parameters.
+The EDS file is similar to PROFINET’s GSDML.

 TypeTransportUseTiming